-- Fill out an application for remission of debt in special circumstances (pdf 80kb)
+- Submit an application for remission of debt

-You must lodge your application within 12 months of the unit discontinuation date.
+You must lodge your application within 12 months of discontinuing the unit.

 If you failed the unit but did not formally discontinue, you must lodge your application within 12 months of the last day of that unit's semester.